Behat/docs/quick_intro.rst

 Now it is finally time to start implementing our basket feature.
 The approach when you use tests to drive your application development is called a Test-Driven Development (or simply TDD).
 With TDD you start by defining test cases for the functionality you develop.
-You then fill these test cases with a best looking application code you could come up with (use your design skills and imagination).
+Then you fill these test cases with a best looking application code you could come up with (use your design skills and imagination).

 In case of Behat, you already have defined test cases (step definitions in your ``FeatureContext``) and the only thing that is missing is that best looking application code we could come up with to fulfil our scenario.
-Something like that:
+Something like this:

 .. code-block:: php

-    <?php
-    # features/bootstrap/FeatureContext.php
+    // features/bootstrap/FeatureContext.php

     use Behat\Behat\Tester\Exception\PendingException;
     use Behat\Behat\Context\SnippetAcceptingContext;